GuillaumeDD/AdventOfCode2016/README.md

 This project provides solutions to the [Advent of Code 2016](http://adventofcode.com).

 # Installation #
 Solutions can be ran  from Python 2.7.
-Inputs of the  problem are in the 'inputs' directory.
+Inputs of the  problems are in the 'inputs' directory.

 For instance :